 If your whole body is right, stretching can feel good and even be beneficial for increasing your flexibility.

 Doing the wall pec stretch in your doorway is one of the most ideal stretches you can do for your tight pecs and front delts.

 How are you finishing your overhead press?

-Are you making sure your the barbell is overhead of your shoulder girdle?
+Are you making sure the barbell is overhead of your shoulder girdle?

-If you have shoulder clicking during the overhead press, that is a whole separate issue we addressed.
+If you have shoulder clicking during the overhead press, that may not be related to your neck issue.

 But overall, in order to finish the ohp, you need to avoid smacking your face into the barbell when you drive the bar up.